Cosmo Hamilton

-Biography
+Life and career

-Hamilton was born in Norwood.
+Hamilton was born in Norwood, England.
 He took his mother's maiden name when he began to write.
 Hamilton was married twice: first to Beryl Faber, née Crossley Smith, who died in 1912.
 (She was the sister of actor C. Aubrey Smith.)
 Hamilton then married Julia Bolton, the former wife of playwright Guy Bolton.

 His London musicals include The Catch of the Season (1904), The Belle of Mayfair (1906), The Beauty of Bath (1906).
 During the First World War Hamilton was a lieutenant in the Royal Naval Air Service.
 He later wrote a number of Broadway shows and many screenplays, and his novels were the basis for several films.

-In her April 1922 theater column, Dorothy Parker's review of Hamilton's Broadway play Danger remarked on the salacious content of Hamilton's plays: "There can longer be any doubt that it was from Cosmo Hamilton that the cosmic urge derived its name.
+In her April 1922 theatre column, Dorothy Parker's review of Hamilton's Broadway play Danger remarked on the salacious content of his plays: "There can longer be any doubt that it was from Cosmo Hamilton that the cosmic urge derived its name.
 Not even his own press agent could claim for Mr. Hamilton that it was he who conceived the notion of sex, but certainly he has given most of his life to capitalizing the idea.
 It has often been observed that if there were no such thing as sex, everything would be a lot better off.
 But then we must remember before we agree with the statement that were there no such thing, Mr. Hamilton would have nothing to write about."

 Hamilton died, aged 72, in Guildford, England.